junxit/us-congress-bills-111/metadata.md

 - 2010-07-29 — Introduced in House
 - 2010-07-29 — Introduced in House
 - 2010-07-29 — Referred to the House Committee on the Judiciary.
+- 2010-09-20 — Referred to the Subcommittee on Crime, Terrorism, and Homeland Security.
+- 2010-09-28 — Considered under suspension of the rules. (consideration: CR H7164-7168)
+- 2010-09-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5932.
+- 2010-09-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-09-28 — Mr. Scott (VA) moved to suspend the rules and pass the bill, as amended.
+- 2010-09-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7164)
+- 2010-09-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7164)